Transcending Dichotomies

 Islam, for instance, tends to censor music, female beauty and sexuality more rigorously than other traditions.
 Yet paradoxically, it vividly portrays these same sensual pleasures—wine, women, and song—to be a part of Paradise.
 This reveals a deeper truth about the complex relationship between spirituality and sensuality.

 Such a perspective challenges the rigid dualism between spirit and matter that has shaped Western educated minds since Descartes (d.
 1650).
-Western critics in the last few centuries have often dismissed the sensual descriptions of heaven in Muslim, Hindu, and Native American traditions as incompatible with genuine spirituality.
+Western educated critics in the last few centuries have often dismissed the sensual descriptions of heaven in Muslim, Hindu, and Native American traditions as incompatible with genuine spirituality.
 They fail to grasp that the two are not mutually exclusive.

 Notes